klundberg/klundberg.github.io/_posts/2015-04-12-capturing-objects-weakly-in-instance-method-references-in-swift.md

 }
 {% endhighlight %}

 `T` will represent the type of the class instance you need to be made weak.
-It must be constrained to `AnyObject`, since the compiler doesn't let you make weak references to value types like structs/enums (which don't make sense anyways).
+It must be constrained to `AnyObject`, since the compiler doesn't let you make weak references to value types like structs/enums (even if it did, they don't make sense anyways).
 When used to weakify the `clearMemory` method, `T` will represent the `MemoryCache` and `U` will represent `NSNotification!`.

 There are other weakify functions one could write too.
+One useful simple example is a method that takes nothing and returns nothing.
+Say our MemoryCache class also had a way to persist the cache to disk when we got a memory warning:

+{% highlight swift %}
+extension MemoryCache {
+    func persistToDisk() {
+        // ...
+    }
+}
+{% endhighlight %}

+Disk access should not happen on the main thread, so you could use grand central dispatch to make that happen on a background queue:

+{% highlight swift %}
+dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0),
+               weakify(self, MemoryCache.persistToDisk))
+{% endhighlight %}

+If it's desirable for the memory cache to deallocate before this operation gets the chance to run on the background queue, this will make sure it happens safely.
+The weakify function we need to implement for this is simple:

+{% highlight swift %}
+func weakify <T: AnyObject>(owner: T, f: T->()->()) -> () -> () {
+    return { [weak owner] obj in
+        if let owner = owner {
+            f(owner)()
+        }
+    }
+}
+{% endhighlight %}

+Given the static method reference that returns a function of the type `() -> ()`, this returns another of the type `() -> ()` that executes the original method as is if owner is still valid.

-A weakify that takes no parameters but returns a value is one interesting case:
+Another example is a `weakify` that takes no parameters but returns somehing.
+The type signature of that would look like this:

+{% highlight swift %}
+func weakify <T: AnyObject, U>(owner: T, f: T->()->U) -> () -> U?
+{% endhighlight %}

+Here we have an input function that takes a `T` and returns a function that takes nothing and returns a `U`.
+The return value of this weakify function may seem odd at first: why does the resulting function have to return an optional `U` when the given method returns a non-optional `U`?
+The body of the function should answer that:

 {% highlight swift %}
 func weakify <T: AnyObject, U>(owner: T, f: T->()->U) -> () -> U? {